Home

 Step 15: Let the soap sit undisturbed for approximately 24 – 36 hours.

-Step 18: Always test the soap's PH levels before using.
+Step 18: Always test the soap's PH levels before using if you are a beginner.

 Congratulations!
 For many of you, you have created your very first all natural homemade skin care product.
 Because this would be classified as an easy soap recipe, it is a wonderful place to start for the beginner.
 Let's face it; even experts love this recipe because of the wonderful finished product that it produces!